hcjimmy/dic/Readme.md

 I know what you're thinking.

-For the record, originally dic was _supposed_ to be pronounced diec, short for _diculator_, as in dice-calculator.
+For the record, originally dic was _supposed_ to be pronounced diec, short for diculator, as in dice-calculator.

 However _you_ pronounce it though, is your business; much like it is your business how you pronounce gif.